Z3R6X/HRE-ToM/README.md

 	- `get_question_template`: Returns the question template.
 	- `get_question`: Formats the question based on the scenario.
 	- `get_data_file`: Returns the path to the data file for the task.
-	- `get_cot_file`: Returns the path to the Chain-of-Thought (CoT) example file for the task.
+	- `get_cot_file`: Returns the path to the in-context Chain-of-Thought (CoT) example file for the task.
-To add a new task to the benchmark, create a python file `custom_task.py` containing the same functions and add a data file.
-The new task can then be used by `--tasks custom_task`.

 To include a new task in the benchmark:
 1. Create a file `custom_task.py` in the `tasks/` directory.
 2. Define the question template and implement the required functions (`get_question_template`, `get_question`, `get_data_file`, `get_cot_file`).